 In its sixth year, Prime Day is Amazon.com’s largest global shopping day with deals exclusively for Amazon Prime members.
 In 2019 the profusion of deals went live on July 15, 2019 and lasted for 48 hours.
-The date has been pushed back for 2020 due to the COVID-19 pandemic and is planned for fourth quarter (CNET).
+The date was pushed back to October for 2020 due to the COVID-19 pandemic and is expected to happen in the early summer of 2021.

 While Prime Day historically has been called the official kick off of Back to School season, Labor Day Weekend is being referred to as the “new Black Friday.”
 This pronouncement comes from Criteo which has tracked 128 million completed transactions from 591 of its U.S. retail clients.

 “For example, you can expect to see a 24% increase in apparel sales that weekend, compared to the average totals in July.
 And consumer electronics should rise by 28%.
 In addition, furniture — i.e., desks, lamps, and bedding — should see a 33% spike.” as reported by MediaPost.

 Get a jump start on your promotional content and marketing materials with the following resources.